LaxarJS/ax-input-control/README.md

 npm install laxar-input-control
 ```

-This control only works for LaxarJS widgets that are targeting AngularJS v1.
+This control only works for LaxarJS widget that are targeting AngularJS v1.

 ## Usage